dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The distinction among these has gotten clouded over recent years.
 The import consideration is that each is a different security domain.
-Informaiton about a conversation captured in an enterprise communications system (e.g. meta data and Dialog Object(s) recorded in an IP PBX) is a differenct security domain from a SaaS transcription service (i.e. an Analysis Object).
+Information about a conversation captured in an enterprise communications system (e.g. meta data and Dialog Object(s) recorded in an IP PBX) is a differenct security domain from a SaaS transcription service (i.e. an Analysis Object).
 When a vCon leaves a security domain, it SHOULD be signed to prevent it from being altered.
 If the new security domain needs to alter it, a new vCon is created with the removed or added data and the prior version is referenced (i.e. via the redacted or appended Object).
 If informaiton is redacted for privacy reasons, the vCon referenced in the redacted Object, SHOULD be encrypted to protect the privacy information in the unredacted version of the vCon.

+The secure storage and access of externally referenced conversation data is considered out of scope from this document.
+Secure mechanizms for HTTPS access and storage of files are well defined.
+Identity and cridentials for accessing externally stored data will be exchanged out of band from the vCon.
+The one requirement for externally referenced data from the perspective of this document, is proof of integrety of that data.

-Using this approach, we can reduce the security operations on a vCon to signing and encryption.
+Using the above described approach for redaction and appending of data, we can reduce the security operations on a vCon to signing and encryption.
-Two apporached to signing are needed as we have data that is contained withing the vCon and may have data not contained that is externally referenced.
+Two approached to signing are needed as we have data, in JSON format, that is contained within the vCon and may have data (typically media and file formats, often binary) not contained that is externally referenced.

-Externally referenced data MUST be signed using [LM-OTS] with the signature and URL of the externally referenced data included in the vCon.
+Externally referenced data will be signed using [LM-OTS] with the signature and URL of the externally referenced data included in the vCon with the URL refererence, the signature and public key included in the vCon.
-The vCon and its contents MUST use [JWS] for signing.
-When a vCon requires encryption, it MUST use [JWE].
+[LM-OTS] was chosen due to the relatively low cost to generate and verify the signature for what could be very large externally referenced media files and for the convenience of having a fairly small public key.
+As the signature can be on the order of 1KB, the total data size required for the reference (i.e. URL, public key and signature) is still small in comparison to containing the entire externally referenced data.
+As the public key and signature are contained in the vCon which will also be signed, the chain of authentication is provided via the signature on the vCon itself.
+This make the One Time Signature approach attractive as a solution as well.

+This document specifies the JSON format for vCons.
+So it seemed the logical solution for signing vCons, is JOSE [JWS] JSON Serialization and likewise for encrypting vCons is JOSE [JWE] JSON Serialization.
+The solutions are well documents, implementations are readily available and tested.